neutral-af/frontend/src/pages/about.md

 ## How do you make money?

-In short, we don't - we’re in this to help people live a bit greener, not to get rich.
+In short, we don't.
+We’re in this to help people live a bit greener, not to get rich.
 We do add a commission of 10% onto your offset charge, to pay for our servers and domains.
 But if we have any extra money left over after our own expenses, we’ll put that towards even more carbon offsets.

 ## How much of the cost I pay goes to offsetting?